-The PAT intern participates in a didactic seminar two times per month reviewing topics related to acute care.
-The intern will also participate in a clinical case presentation.
-The PAT intern is invited to participate in the Pediatric Psychology Seminar which is a didactic and case discussion forum for youth who are presenting with medical conditions and the Clinical Services hour in which the medical providers discuss different aspects of their care.
-The PAT intern may choose to attend based on the topic.
+The PAT interns participate in a didactic seminar two times per month reviewing topics related to acute care.
+The interns will also participate in a clinical case presentation.
+The PAT interns are invited to participate in the Pediatric Psychology Seminar which is a didactic and case discussion forum for youth who are presenting with medical conditions and the Clinical Services hour in which the medical providers discuss different aspects of their care.
+The PAT interns may choose to attend based on the topic.